Motorcycle Review: The 2026 Yamaha WR125R Dual-Sport

 As the “tall girl” on the scene I would have opted for an even taller seat if that were an option.
 Taller riders will also want to adjust the handlebars higher, or even install risers.
 This will improve the rider’s posture when standing up while riding.

-Three women riders—6'1", 5'8", and 5'6"—demonstrate how the Yamaha WR125R’s stock 34.4-inch seat height fits a range of statures.
+Three women riders—6 feet 1 inch, 5 feet 8 inches, and 5 feet 6 inches—demonstrate how the Yamaha WR125R’s stock 34.4-inch seat height fits a range of statures.
 (Left to right: myself, Jean Turner, Kelly Callan)

-Tires and Brakes
+Tires And Brakes

 The Yamaha WR125R comes with front and rear disc brakes, and Front only ABS.
 This allows newer riders to build experience using the front brake both on and off road, while using standard rear brake actuation for better control when off road.

-Suspension and Ride Comfort
+Suspension And Ride Comfort

 The WR125R’s KYB suspension handles rocks and ruts with ease.